Karscist/penultttimate/INSTALL.md

 > this file is more implementer oriented than user oriented, pardon
 > it is closer to a "lay of the land"
-> what I would have liked to have read when I first got into this project
+> it's what I would have liked to have read when I first got into this project
 > and less of an `INSTALL.md`
 > but it's far closer to an `INSTALL.md` than to a `README.md` so...